 Ridesharing – which is simply two or more passengers traveling together in the same vehicle – remains a favorite among smart commuters for good reason.
 It’s one of the most convenient ways to save time and money while reducing stress.
 Different ridesharing options make it easy to find a solution that suits your individual needs.

 Carpooling helps commuters share rides and driving responsibilities while cutting commuting costs and saving time.
 Best of all, it’s a breeze!
 All you need is one other driver with a similar commuting pattern and you’re ready to go.
-If you need help finding someone to carpool with, local
+If you need help finding someone to carpool with, there is a free ridematching platform offered by Commuter Connections and local

 Rideshare Coordinators are available to match commuters to existing carpools.